ViviTurtle/Projects/Competitions/CSAW_2015/Transfer/README.md

 >flag{xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx}

-After that didn't work, I inspected it in wireshark, our great packet inspection tool, and was given a huge list packets(2000 to be exact).I spent some time following several TCP streams (right click packet -> Follow TCP Stream) and we can see the packets included traffic from reddit, facebook and symantec to name a few.
+After that didn't work, I inspected it in wireshark, our great packet inspection tool, and was given a huge list of packets(2000 to be exact).I spent some time following several TCP streams (right click packet -> Follow TCP Stream) and we can see the packets included traffic from reddit, facebook and symantec to name a few.

 ![Example](Example.png)